ymagoon/web3/drip/README.md

 This terminal window will always need to remain open for the autohydrater to function.If the terminal window closes, just execute
 `hydrate.py` again.

-If this autohydrater helps you, consider supporting me and sending me an airdrop.
+If this autohydrater helps you, consider supporting me by sending me an airdrop.

 *0xeDb0951cF765b6E19881497C407C39914D78c597*

-If you haven't already joined the [animalfarm][https://theanimalfarm/referrals/0xeDb0951cF765b6E19881497C407C39914D78c597], then you should definitely have a look!
+If you haven't already joined the [animalfarm](https://theanimalfarm/referrals/0xeDb0951cF765b6E19881497C407C39914D78c597), then you should definitely have a look!